ssachnof/CSC466_final_project/README.md

 legacy_data, games_data, roster_data, and play_by_play_data.

- Sam question: I have not decided which approach I am planning on using:
+Question 1 & 2 - Sam question: I have not decided which approach I am planning on using:
  A): predict who wins game given 1st half of data
  B): predict who wins game given whole game's data

- Ryan question: Deciding between:
+Question 3 - Ryan question: Deciding between:
  A) Who will win a game based on last 10 games
  B) Predict record of a team after midway point of season

-Grayson Question:
+Question 4 - Grayson Question:
  Clustering based on the play-style of teams (Offense focused, balanced, etc..)

-Conor question:
+Question 5 - Conor question:
  Classifier to predict what position a player plays based on their stats